jethrodaniel/whatup/docs/inital_design.md

 A client connects to the server via one of the server's TCP sockets.

-When the client connects, it is asked to provide a username, which will be combined with its IP address to produce a unique identifier for the client.
+When the client connects, it is asked to provide a username, which will be combined with a random number to produce a unique identifier for the client.

 The client, when connected, can ask the server for a list of other connected clients, and can then choose to chat with any other client.